Need the fast answer? See our FAQ on "How often to change the air filter".

-Every once in a while we’re asked what is the number one thing that Roanoke area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal tune-ups?
+Every once in a while we’re asked what is the most important thing that Roanoke area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
-Buying new furnace and return air filters is crucial to the proper performance of your HVAC system, as well as your home's air quality.
-Research suggests that indoor air pollution is one of the top five environmental health risks?
+Buying new furnace and return air filters is crucial to the effectiveness of your HVAC system, as well as your home's air quality.
+Did you know indoor air pollution is one of the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
-Changing the air filters is not a tough thing to do for most Roanoke homeowners, but there are often two obstacles to actually getting it done:
+Changing the air filters is not a tough thing to do for most Roanoke homeowners, but there are usually two obstacles to actually accomplishing this task:

 - Knowing just how often to replace your furnace or air conditioner filter.

 When To Change Your Air Filters

-Most filters have a timeline printed on the wrapping.
+Most filters have a timeline printed on the packaging.
 It may say "Lasts up to 3 months" or "Change filter every 90 days".
-Look around at the store and you should see that some are designed to only last a single month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be exchanged once every 6-12 months.
-The norm seems to be once every three months for most higher quality filters, but we have a rule of thumb that we tell our friends and family to go by.
+Look around at the store and you'll notice that some are meant to only last one month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be exchanged once every 6-12 months.
+The norm seems to be once every three months for most higher quality filters, but we have a rule of thumb that we suggest our friends and family to go by.
 If it's dirty, change it!
-A dirty air filter can exacerbate or cause damage to pricey equipment, like your compressor, so it's recommended to change it out more often than neglect it.
-If you want to follow the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
-Also note that your filter manufacturer sometimes has a different recommendation from your HVAC equipment manufacturer.
+A dirty air filter can exacerbate or cause damage to pricey equipment, like your compressor, so it's recommended to change it out more often than not.
+If you want to follow the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
+Also note that your filter manufacturer may have a different recommendation from your HVAC equipment manufacturer.

 Choosing how often to change your air filters hinges on several factors: